Two-mode upconversion color-tuning of Er:NaYbF4 nanocrystals and their high-efficiency photothermal conversion†

 Abstract

-Color-tunable upconverting luminescence of lanthanide nanomaterials is attractive in many application fields.
-To date, the available strategies towards real-time color-tuning are still limited.
+Color-tunable upconversion luminescence of lanthanide nanomaterials is attractive in many fields of application.
+To date, the available strategies for real-time color-tuning are still limited.
 Herein, we reveal a relatively universal technique to release orthogonal emission with different colors at a single nanocrystal level.
-Using Er:NaYbF4@NaLuF4 core-shell nanocrystals as an example, besides their traditional excitation power-induced color tuning, green/red-dominant emission is activated accordingly by short/long pulse excitation.
-The key for this time-domain color-tuning is the evidently varied population rate and number of lanthanide activators.
-In addition, the efficient photothermal conversion of the formed core-shell nanocrystals is proven, and their possible laser ablation application is demonstrated.
-The Er:NaYbF4@NaLuF4 core-shell nanocrystals, with color-tunable luminescence, small particle size, high photothermal conversion efficiency, and effective laser ablation ability, are highly promising for non-invasive cancer diagnosis and treatment.
+Using Er:NaYbF4@NaLuF4 core–shell nanocrystals, besides their traditional excitation power-induced color tuning, green/red-dominant emission is activated accordingly by short/long pulse excitation.
+The key to this time-domain color-tuning is the varied population rate and the number of lanthanide activators.
+In addition, the efficient photothermal conversion of the formed core–shell nanocrystals is proven, and their possible laser ablation application is demonstrated.
+The Er:NaYbF4@NaLuF4 core–shell nanocrystals, with color-tunable luminescence, small particle size, high photothermal conversion efficiency, and effective laser ablation ability, are highly promising for non-invasive cancer diagnosis and treatment.